 1992 … Aaron Allston … 128-page book, 96-page book, 2 fold-out maps … TSR 1082 … ISBN 1560764120

-The Known World was examined in great depth in D&D’s Gazetteer series.
+The Known World was examined in great depth in D&D’s Gazetteer series: Gazetteers in the shop

 The Immortals, D&D’s giants in the playground, made a mess of Mystara after AC 1000.